martaccmoreno/vcaller/README.md

 The final output will be a VCF file containing the called variants.
 Intermediary step files, while usually cleaned, may optionally be kept.

+Vcaller has been tested on a server running Ubuntu 16.04.4 LTS and a laptop running Linux Mint 18.2 Sonya.

 Features
 --------